tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 datagram.

-Implementations which send multiple records in the same datagram SHOULD omit the connection id from all but the first record.
+Implementations which send multiple records in the same datagram SHOULD omit the connection id from all but the first record; receiving implementations MUST assume that any subsequent records without connection IDs belong to the same assocatiation.
 Sending implementations MUST NOT mix records from multiple DTLS associations in the same datagram.
-If the second or later record has a connection ID which does not match the connection used for previous records, the rest of the datagram MUST be discarded.
+If the second or later record has a connection ID which does not match that used for previous records, the rest of the datagram MUST be discarded.

 When expanded, the epoch and sequence number can be combined into an unpacked RecordNumber structure, as shown below: